 Juvenile detention is administrated by Colorado’s Division of Youth Corrections (DYC) within the Department of Human Services (DHS).

-Detention requires mandatory screenings and assessment to determine risk factors.
+Detention requires mandatory screenings and assessments to determine risk factors.
 Minors can be detained in a secure facility for up to 45 days while awaiting court hearings or during a court-ordered detention sentence.
 Minors ages 10 to 18 are eligible for detention.
 Between 2015 and 2016, 5,034 juvenile males and 1,476 juvenile females were detained in Colorado.

 Colorado’s Youth Offender System (YOS) is a medium-security prison for violent youth offenders who commit class 3 through 6 violent felony offenses.
 Minors age 14 to 18 are eligible, as are adults up to age 21.